rogue707Dev/django-gdaps/docs/Introduction.rst

 The reason you want to use GDAPS is: **you want to create an application that should be extended via plugins**.
 GDAPS consists of a few bells and twistles where Django lacks "automagic":

+GDAPS apps...
-* Apps are automatically found using setuptools' entry points
+* are automatically found using setuptools' entry points
-* Apps can provide their own URLs (they are included and merged into urlpatterns automatically)
+* can provide their own URLs which are included and merged into urlpatterns automatically
-* Apps can define ``Interfaces``, that other GDAPS apps then can implement
+* can define ``Interfaces``, that other GDAPS apps then can implement
-* Apps can provide Javascript frontends that are found and compiled automatically (WorkInProgress)
+* can provide Javascript frontends that are found and compiled automatically (WorkInProgress)